 California adopted the Zero Emission Vehicle (ZEV) Program in 1990 with a key update in 2012.
-In August 2022, the California Air Resources Board (CARB) adopted the Advanced Clean Cars II regulation (ACC II), which requires that 35% of model 2026 new passenger vehicles sold in California will be zero-emission vehicles (ZEV), increasing to 68% by 2030 and 100% by 2035.
+In August 2022, the California Air Resources Board (CARB) adopted the Advanced Clean Cars II regulation (ACC II), which requires that 35% of model 2026 new passenger vehicles sold in California will be zeroemission vehicles (ZEV), increasing to 68% by 2030 and 100% by 2035.
 Sixteen states, including the District of Columbia, have adopted California's ZEV regulations.
 With the Advanced Clean Cars II regulations, states will have to adopt the new program.
-Vermont was the first state to adopt ACC II follwed by New York, Washington, Oregon, Rhode Island, New Jersey, and Maryland.
+So far 12 states and DC have adopted ACC II.
+California's ability to create its own vehicle emissions standards is under threat by the Trump Administration.
+Learn more here.